Sentieon/terraform/README.md

 * The [Terraform CLI](https://developer.hashicorp.com/terraform/downloads)
 * The [Azure CLI]( https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)
 * An Azure account and credentials with permission to provision resources inside the account
-* A Sentieon license file for your FQDN, bound to port 8990 and placed in your Blob storage container
+* A Sentieon license file for your FQDN, bound to port 8990

 ### Provision the license server